On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: Summary

 \section{Summary}

-In this paper we considered the design of CS demodulators for linear channels that use a trellis representation of the received signal in combination with interference cancelation of the signal part that is not appropriately modeled by the trellis.
+In this paper we considered the design of channel shortening (CS) demodulators for linear vector channels that use a trellis representation of the received signal in combination with interference cancellation (IC) of the signal part that is not appropriately modeled by the trellis.
 In order to reach a trellis representation, a linear filter is applied as front-end.
-It is an extension of the well studied CS demodulators to iterative receivers.
-We analyzed the properties of three different approaches for designing such optimal CS demodulators.
+It is an extension of the well studied CS demodulators to iterative receivers and a generalization of the LMMSE-PIC demodulator to cooperate with trellis-search in turbo equalization.

+We analyzed the properties of three different approaches for designing such optimal CS demodulators as all of them may come across as natural \lq\lq{}CS\rq\rq{} demodulators.
 In the used framework, there are three parameters that need to be optimized.
-Based on a generalized mutual information cost function, two of these are solved for in closed form, while the third needs to be numerically optimized except for the last method where we constructed it explicitly at the cost of a small performance loss.
+Based on a generalized mutual information (GMI) cost function, two of these are solved for in closed-form, while the third needs to be numerically optimized except for Method III where we constructed it explicitly at the cost of a small performance loss.
 A simple gradient based optimization is used and turns out to perform well.

 Numerical results are provided to illustrate the behavior of the proposed CS demodulators.
-In general, Method II.c which is based on the Ungerboeck model outperforms Method I that is based on the Forney model.
-However Method I performs slightly better than Method II in some cases with 16QAM symbols.
+In general, Method II based on the Ungerboeck model is superior to Method I that is based on the Forney model.
 Method II has the advantage over Method I that the optimization procedure is concave.
-Furthermore, the suboptimal Method III performs close to Method I and Method II while it has all parameters in closed form.
-An interesting result is that the interference cancelation matrix should not cancel the effective channel perfectly outside the memory length.
-We also analyzed asymptotic properties and showed that Method III converges to Method II asymptotically when the noise density goes to zero or infinity.
+The suboptimal Method III performs close to Method I and Method II, and it has all parameters in closed-forms.
+An interesting result is that the interference cancellation of the CS demodulators should not cancel the effective channel perfectly outside the memory size $\nu$, a property that cannot be seem in LMMSE-PIC demodulator as $\nu\!=\!0$.
+Moreover, we have also analyzed asymptotic properties of the CS demodulators and showed that, Method III converges to Method II asymptotically when the noise density goes to zero or infinity.